SchulzLab/TFAnalysis/README.md

 ```

 ###Preparing data for submission
-In order to reformat the data such that it sufficies the requirements of the challenge, use the script
+In order to reformat the data such that it fullfills the requirements of the challenge, use the script
 `Postprocessing/Submission_Format.bash`.
-Here, the data is sorted, renamed,and stored according to the challenge conventions.
+Here, the data is sorted, renamed, and stored according to the challenge conventions.

 The command to run the script is:
 ```